 This field allows you to set the IR reception/transmission polarity as high or low.
-To determine which polarity is appropriate you must refer to the documentation for your IR peripheral.
+To determine which polarity is appropriate you must refer to the documentation for the IR peripheral that is being used.

 This field is usually found under the Onboard Serial Port 2 option.
-If you disable the
+If you disable the Onboard Serial Port 2 Option then you will probably not be able to configure this field.